 5. Stabilize your camera

 Shooting with a longer shutter speed always increases the chances that the camera will shake resulting in blurry photos.
-The solution is using a tripod and a remote shutter control, provided that the tripod should be stable and sturdy, my recommended one is HERE, and for the remote control, a canon one is HERE.
+The solution is using a tripod and remote shutter control, provided that the tripod should be stable and sturdy, my recommended one is HERE, and for the remote control, a canon one is HERE.

 Another option to overcome the shaking of the camera is image stabilization, modern lenses are provided with Image stabilization (IS) which is a family of techniques used to reduce blurring associated with the motion of a camera.
 It seems a good solution if you can afford one of these lenses.